kevinquillen/kevinquillen.github.io/_posts/2014-07-01-live-templates-in-php-storm.markdown

 For years I was basically stuck using Dreamweaver because there wasn't really an alternative at the time, besides Notepad++ (which for me, on Windows, is still my goto editor).
 Eclipse and Netbeans were free, but they always felt bloated, buggy, and lacking.

-[JetBrains](http://www.jetbrains.com/products.html) knows just what I need - I do not have to look further for my One True IDE&tmark;.
+[JetBrains](http://www.jetbrains.com/products.html) knows just what I need - I do not have to look further for my One True IDE&trade;.

 One of my favorite features of any IDE is code sense where you start typing a function name or class, then tab to automatically complete it.
 [PHPStorm](http://www.jetbrains.com/phpstorm/) allows you to add on and define your own code templates to do this too, called LiveTemplates.
 For any syntax or language, you can write a snippet